 Omak Mid-Valley Hospital is a 35,000 square foot facility sitting on nearly eleven acres at the south end of Omak.
 The hospital district covers approximately thirty square miles and serves approximately 14,000 people.
-The current facility was built in 1954 with additions in 1974, and 1977, 1999 and 2002.
-In 1999 the new admissions area and imaging center were completed.
+The current facility was built in 1966 with additions in 1974, 1977, 1999 and 2002.
 In 2002 a 1.3 million surgery project completed.
 The hospital purchased the Family Medical Center building.
 The hospital owns and operates Mid Valley Medical Group physician clinic since 2003.
 The hospital is licensed 44 beds served by a staff of 170 professionals and a medical staff of 23 active physicians and 80 courtesy staff, and 11 allied health care providers.
 Numerous medical specialists as well as support and administrative staff are employed.
 Diagnostic, clinical, and therapeutic services are provided by Mid-Valley Hospital as well as specialized services such as childbirth classes, restorative services, and nutritional counseling.
 With improving medical technology and the acquisition of more diagnostic equipment, the hospital is exploring plans to expand the current facility on adjacent land it now owns within city limits.
 Expansion plans include provisions for additional parking and upgraded emergency room and outpatient facilities.
 The hospital is staffed 24 hours a day to ensure round-the-clock care and treatment.
 Lifeline transport and MedStar serve the hospital for moving patients to Spokane, Wenatchee, and Seattle via helicopter, fixed-wing aircraft, and land transport.